 Introduction

-As we are in the midst of the seasonal influenza season in the global North, we need to understand influences on intention to have the influenza vaccination this year in order to maximize uptake and help contain subsequent COVID-19 and other infectious disease outbreaks.
-We report findings from a survey conducted in July 2020 in the UK, which explored participants’ likelihood of having the seasonal influenza vaccination this winter (2020–2021).
+To maximize uptake and help contain subsequent COVID-19 and other infectious disease outbreaks, we need to understand influences on intention to have the influenza vaccination while COVID-19 is circulating.
+We report findings from a survey conducted in July 2020 in the UK, which explored participants’ likelihood of having the seasonal influenza vaccination in 2020–2021.

 The COVID-19 pandemic was declared on March 11th, 2020.
-While the first wave of the pandemic missed most of the influenza season in the Northern hemisphere, a second wave is likely to overlap with the 2020–2021 season [1].
-Healthcare systems come under considerable strain during a typical influenza season; this has been compounded by a large number of COVID-19 cases this winter.
-Recent research modelling the impact of mass influenza vaccination on the spread of COVID-19 should such an overlap occur suggest that increasing uptake of the influenza vaccination would facilitate efforts to contain a COVID-19 outbreak [2].
+While the first wave of the pandemic missed most of the influenza season in the Northern hemisphere, a second wave has overlapped with the 2020–2021 season [1].
+Healthcare systems come under considerable strain during a typical influenza season; this has been compounded by a large number of COVID-19 cases.
+Recent research modelling the impact of mass influenza vaccination on the spread of COVID-19 should such an overlap occur suggest that increasing uptake of the influenza vaccination would facilitate efforts to contain COVID-19 outbreaks [2].
+In addition, there is some evidence to suggest that patients with a recent history of influenza or influenza-like illnesses are at risk of more severe Covid-19 [3].
 However, increasing, or even maintaining, levels of influenza vaccination may be problematic if reduced uptake patterns seen already in other vaccines also hold for the influenza vaccine.
-For example, the uptake of the measles-mumps-rubella (MMR) vaccine in England became 19.8% lower in the 3 weeks after full physical distancing measures were introduced in March than it was for the same period in 2019 [].
+For example, the uptake of the measles-mumps-rubella (MMR) vaccine in England became 19.8% lower in the 3 weeks after full physical distancing measures were introduced in March than it was for the same period in 2019 [4].

 The influenza season in the UK runs from December until March each year and the national vaccination program starts in September.
-At the time of data collection, eligibility for the free vaccine through the National Health Service (NHS) was the same as in previous years, being available to children aged two to eleven, adults over 65, pregnant women, health and social care workers, individuals aged 6 months to 65 years who are in clinical at-risk groups (many of which coincide with the COVID-19 at-risk groups), those living in a residential or nursing home, and anyone who is the main carer of an older or disabled person. the 2020-2021 influenza vaccination programme was extended to all adults aged 50 or older as well as to anyone living with someone who is at high risk from coronavirus.
+At the time of data collection, eligibility for the free vaccine through the National Health Service (NHS) was the same as in previous years, being available to children aged two to eleven, adults over 65, pregnant women, health and social care workers, individuals aged 6 months to 65 years who are in clinical at-risk groups (many of which coincide with the COVID-19 at-risk groups), those living in a residential or nursing home, and anyone who is the main carer of an older or disabled person.
+In November 2020, the 2020-2021 influenza vaccination programme was extended to all adults aged 50 or older as well as to anyone living with someone who is at high risk from coronavirus.
 The vaccination is also available privately for a charge through primary care and pharmacies to the rest of the population.
-Despite the wide availability of a free vaccine for eligible individuals, uptake varies across the different categories of eligibility; for example, in the 2019–2020 season 72.4% of 65+ adults in England were vaccinated compared to 44.9% of individuals aged 6 months to 65 in clinical at-risk groups [].
+Despite the wide availability of a free vaccine for eligible individuals, uptake varies across the different categories of eligibility; for example, in the 2019–2020 season 72.4% of 65+ adults in England were vaccinated compared to 44.9% of individuals aged 6 months to 65 in clinical at-risk groups [5].